roselinetwagiramariya/Sales-Data-Project/README.md

 # Data Analysis:
 ## Dashboard
-I vizualized the data via this [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions) and here is the [worbook](https://github.com/roselinetwagiramariya/Sales-Data-Project/blob/main/3.%20Vizualizing%20Data/Sales%20Data%20Dashboard_Roseline_Twagiramariya.twbx), saved in the [3.
+I vizualized the data via this [tableau public dashboard](https://public.tableau.com/app/profile/roseline.twagiramariya/viz/SalesDataDashboard_done/Dashboard1AllRegions) and here is the worbook is saved in the [3.
 Vizualizing Data](https://github.com/roselinetwagiramariya/Sales-Data-Project/tree/main/3.%20Vizualizing%20Data) folder.

 ## My tools: What I used
 - Jupyter Notebook (via Anaconda) - Used it to clean my data and you can see them all here.